-"Since March 2016 I've mainly been helping in Athens (10 days every month) with shorter spells in Calais, Paris and Berlin.
-Over the course I have built up quite an effective social media network which allows me to connect refugees and volunteers with each other in most European countries."
+"Since March 2016 I've mainly been helping in and near Athens providing direct humanitarian aid.
+Over the course I’ve built up quite an effective social media network which allows me to connect refugees and volunteers with each other in most European countries."

 James founded The Phone Credits Facebook Group in February 2016.

-"From a fast-growing Facebook Group a team of wonderful volunteers and donors work together to provide direct and practical support to refugees in the form of phone credit.
-Having credit keeps vulnerable people safer, allows them access to important services and information and enables them to maintain vital contact with their separated families."
+"A team of wonderful volunteers and donors work together to provide direct and practical support to refugees in the form of phone credit.
+Having credit keeps vulnerable people safer, allows them access to important services and information and enables them to maintain vital contact with their families."

 Sharon founded RefuComm in August 2015.

 "There is no other organisation with as much material available in as many languages as RefuComm.
-We work with the UN, Greek Asylum Service and other key actors in the country to help get vital yet lacking information to refugees.
-Refugees tell us that it's more important than anything else they get right now."
+We work with the UN, Greek Asylum Service and other key actors in the country to help get vital yet lacking information to refugees."

-Ruhi and friends founded Refugee Biriyani and Bananas in January 2016.
+Ruhi founded Refugee Biryani & Bananas in January 2016.

 "Formed by a group of friends who are committed to volunteering and supporting those in crisis and suffering.
-RBB is not a charity, nor an organisation.
-There are no leaders or hierarchies.
 We simply have an inclusive attitude and work with many different organisations, groups and individuals to make things happen."

-Alison founded the Refugee Language Initiative in August 2016.
+Sarah founded the Refugee Info Bus in March 2016.

 Refugee Women’s Centre

-"The Refugee Women's Centre is a grassroots organisation providing a safe space for vulnerable refugees in Europe, especially women.
-We makes the link between them and other specialised organisations (e.g. medical and legal).
-Our values are: dignity, cooperation, generosity, curiosity, and empowerment."
+"The Refugee Women's Centre provides a safe space for vulnerable people who are refugees in Europe, especially women, and makes the link between them and other specialised organisations and support (e.g. medical and legal)."